DivyanganaKothari/camera-object-classification/README.md

 Assistive Technology: Helping visually impaired individuals by identifying objects in their environment.

-By utilizing pre-trained deep learning models, the system optimizes performance, ensuring high accuracy even with limited computational resources.
+By utilizing pre-trained deep learning model, the system optimizes performance, ensuring high accuracy even with limited computational resources.

 This project showcases the application of machine learning and computer vision in building practical solutions with real-world applications. 🚀